yuekaizhang/dynamo/docs/guides/cli_overview.md

 ### `deploy`

-The `deploy` commmand creates a pipeline on Dynamo Cloud using parameters at the prompt or using a YAML configuration file.
+The `deploy` command creates a pipeline on Dynamo Cloud using parameters at the prompt or using a YAML configuration file.
 For details, see [Deploying Inference Graphs to Kubernetes](dynamo_deploy/README.md).

 **Usage**
 ```bash